mithun-R-777/QA-Generation-System-2/README.md

 Contributions are welcome!
 If you have suggestions, improvements, or bug reports, please open an issue or submit a pull request.
 Collaboration is encouraged to enhance the functionality and performance of the QA Generation System.

-**License**

-This project is licensed under the MIT License, allowing for modification and redistribution with proper attribution.
-For more information and to get started, please visit the repository at QA Generation System.